JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Project Setup

-First, you will need to open up your terminal and move to your project directory.
+First, open up your terminal and move to your project directory.
 You can create a new project or use an existing project.
 If you create a new project, you will need to run `yarn init` within your project directory before continuing.

 *Note: If you are using an existing project that uses `npm` or you would prefer to use `npm`, feel free to do so, just bare in mind that you will need to substitute `yarn` commands for `npm` commands throughout the instructions provided here.*

 ## Installation

-You will need to install the following packages:
+For this example, you will need the following packages:

 - `@colony/colony-js-client`
 - `@colony/purser-software`
 - `web3-utils`

-You can install the packages with the following command:
+Install the packages with the following command:

 ```
 yarn add @colony/colony-js-client @colony/purser-software web3-utils